THE LIFE OF AN IMMIGRANT

 Celia Barberena, Ph.D.

-Destiny, the word, not the video game, is used to describe a predetermined course of events in our lives.
+Destiny is used to describe a predetermined course of events in our lives.
 Is there such a thing as destiny?
 Or is our life determined by intentional decisions that we make to build our destiny or destination.
 I cannot say that I knew where I would be now 50 years ago.
 Was my path determined then?
+No.

 My parents provided the means, advice and support for me to get a valuable platform from where to propel myself in what would happen in the next 50 years.
 It was my mother that decided that I should attend a bilingual school and, by acting on this desire, she started to make decisions that propelled me to the next step and then the next.

 She was born in 1915 in Granada, Nicaragua.
 She would had like to have a life like mine, maybe better, however, in her days, in her world, women did not attend college.
 The best they could do is marry well.
 In making the decision of who to marry maybe she propelled my destiny so that I could have the life that she wished for herself.

 I learned so much from both of my parents, so much that I am just beginning to decipher where they end and I begin.
 This Blog is intended to document that which was given to me and what I did with it.